epfl-lasa/surgeon_recording/installation.md

     Run Chameleon as admin and choose configuration *EPFL-S2*, check that the connection is established successfully and that you see the sensor data when squeezing the finger.
 Close Chameleon afterwards.

+18. To run Chameleon as admin per default, go to *Start* - *Chameleon TVR 2017* - *right click* and then instead of choosing *Run as administrator*, choose *Open file location*.
+Then right click on the executable file in the explorer, choose *Properties* and then in the window, go to *Shortcut* - *Advanced...* and check the box beside *Run as administrator*.
+Confirm, apply the changes and then close the window.

-18. From the additional installation files, unzip *SAHR_data_recording* and put the folder to `path\to\recordings`.
+19. From the additional installation files, unzip *SAHR_data_recording* and put the folder to `path\to\recordings`.
     Then, open `path\to\recordings\SAHR_data_recording\WatchmakingDataLog.sln` with Visual Studio.
 Click on the *Local Windows Debugger* without changing anything.
 The build should fail.

-19. Open GitHub Desktop and clone the repository from the URL `https://github.com/Microsoft/vcpkg.git` and change the path to `path\to\recordings\vcpkg`.
+20. Open GitHub Desktop and clone the repository from the URL `https://github.com/Microsoft/vcpkg.git` and change the path to `path\to\recordings\vcpkg`.

-20. In a PowerShell Prompt, do
+21. In a PowerShell Prompt, do

       ```bash
       cd path\to\recordings\vcpkg